EmilyWebber/trn-cluster-helpers/commands/helpful_commands.md

 `sinfo` - Shows you all available nodes in that cluster and their state.

 `squeue` - Shows you all jobs in progress on those nodes.

+`srun` - Sends your command to the cluster through slurm

+`sbatch` - Sends your script to the cluster and enables more parameters.

+  - `sbatch --job-name="MyJob"`